Department of Journalism

 A film about Journalism at City University London

 What's it like studying at City?
-James Harding (former Editor, The Times), Nicole Young (CBS 60 Minutes) and Radhika Sanghani (Telegraph Graduate Scheme) talk about their experiences.
+James Harding (former Editor at The Times and Head of BBC News), Nicole Young (CBS 60 Minutes) and Radhika Sanghani (Telegraph Graduate Scheme) talk about their experiences.

 School of Arts & Social Sciences Postgraduate Scholarships 2014/15